NativeScript/docs-v7/tooling/android-virtual-devices.md

 └───┴──────────────────┴──────────┴──────────────────────┴──────────┴───────────┘
 ```

-In the example case we have three devices connected.
-The first one is real device, the second one is Android Virtual Device and the third one is a third party emulator.
+In the example case, we have three devices connected.
+The first one is a real device, the second one is Android Virtual Device, and the third one is a third party emulator.

 To launch a NativeScript application on a specific device you can pass `--device <id>` or `--device <device-identifier>` .